ananya-k15/cuisine-connection/README.md

 This repository trains a supervised machine learning model to predict the country of origin of a recipe on the basis of the ingredients used in it using a decision tree.

 First, we split the dataset into two parts: a test set and a training set.
 We start by training a decision tree on the training dataset with information about various recipes from different cuisines and the ingredients they used.
-Then, we generate a decision tree of desired depth and explore the varius nodes created.
+Then, we generate a decision tree of desired depth and explore the various nodes created.
 Finally, we test our model on the test set and study the results using a confusion matrix.

 ## Table of Contents